Lake Agassiz Seed Swap April 26 in Bagley

 “Good Food from Good Farms”

-Both nights included an enjoyable evening with farmers, local food producers and supporters, featuring: Chef Sue Doeden preparing dishes with foods from area farms.
+These events included an enjoyable evening with farmers, local food producers and supporters, featuring: Chef Sue Doeden preparing dishes with foods from area farms.
 Plus we held “lightning workshops” in a round-robin format:

 Special thanks to the farmers who provided items: